In this article we discuss how to clean an arc flash suit without damaging it or rendering the arc flash protection ineffective.

 Transmission of disease or germs through the arc suit is another consideration.
 One worker could be infected by a virus and transmit it to the next wearer.
 Disinfection of the suit can help prevent this and should be done if you suspect this may occur.
 Hoods and face shields are most at risk of spreading disease.

-Spotting Cuts or Tears
+Spotting Cuts or Tears in an Arc Flash Suit

 Examining the suit for any cuts or tears should be done regularly.
 If you ever see signs of tears, cuts, or damage, follow the manufacturer’s instructions on how to repair it.
 Avoid trying to fix flame-resistant fabrics as this may prove ineffective and dangerous to the wearer.
 If the damage to the suit’s fabric is beyond repair, replace it immediately.
 Don’t continue with a damaged PPE, as it exposes you to safety risks.
 Finally, arc flash suits should not be in use beyond their manufacturer’s expiration dates.